 4) Statistics and quote graphics

-A good idea is to compile the statistics and quote graphics on a landing page on your website and each month with the release of a new statistics and quote graphic, link to the landing page when you share the graphics on social media.
-You will quickly discover that your statistics and quotes landing page will become one of the most visited pages on your website.
+An effective strategy is to compile the statistics and quote graphics on separate landing pages on your website, and each month, with the release of a new statistic and quote graphic, link to the landing page when you share the graphics on social media.
+You will quickly discover that your statistics and quotes landing pages will become one of the most visited pages on your website.

 5) Videos

-The predominant narrative in digital marketing and fundraising blogs and news media is that your nonprofit needs to create video content to remain relevant to your followers, but the hard truth is that most of the nonprofit video content being published to social media simply can not compete with the TikTok and Reel creators of large corporate brands and the influencers that advocate for them.
+The predominant narrative pushed by digital marketing blogs is that your nonprofit needs to create video content to remain relevant to your followers, but the hard truth is that the vast majority of nonprofit video content can not compete with the TikTok and Reel content of large corporate brands and influencers.
 That’s why nonprofit video content is rarely featured in the “Suggested” feeds on Facebook, Instagram, TikTok, and X.

-As long as your nonprofit understands that “going viral” is highly unlikely and that creating engaging video content requires a lot of time and creativity, then experiment but proceed with low expectations.
-Video does inspire more engagement on social media than sharing links and photos, but video engagement is on the decline as more video is being published to the feeds of social media due to the popularity of short-form video:
+As long as your nonprofit understands that “going viral” is highly unlikely and that creating engaging video content requires a lot of time and creativity, then experiment with creating video content, but proceed with low expectations.
+According to Socialinsider, Carousel posts currently outperform reels:

 Innovation in AI may help with creating videos for your nonprofit.
-Synthesia allows you to easily generate video content using avatars and voice generation.
+Synthesia allows you to easily generate video content using avatars and voiceovers.
 The results are a bit creepy, but it’s a good case study for how video creation may evolve in the future.
-There’s also Pictory which can quickly generate video content from Zoom presentations, podcasts, and blog posts.
-Also, Tectonic Video has great resources for nonprofit video content creators and Candid.org is experimenting with short-form videos on TikTok and Instagram and reporting their results.
+There’s also Pictory which can quickly generate video content from Zoom presentations, podcasts, blog posts, and text prompts.